 Dental implants boast an incredibly high success rate — in fact, they are successful in over 95% of cases.
 That does not mean, however, that they are invulnerable to complications.
 In rare cases, circumstances arise that lead to a failed dental implant in New York City.
 If you believe that one of your implants is experiencing a problem, contact us as soon as you can.
-We are proud to be your dentists who offer dental implant salvage in Midtown, TX.
+We are proud to be your dentists who offer dental implant salvage in New York City, NY.

 Whether you just had an implant placed, or you have already been enjoying it for years, you should always be on the lookout for signs of potential dental implant failure, including the following:

 Keep in mind that not all of these signs and symptoms mean that your dental implant is failing.
 For example, if an implant feels loose, it might just be that the crown on top of it is damaged.
 And in some cases, gum recession is part of natural processes and has little to do with a dental implant.

 With that being said, you should still visit us as soon as possible after noticing anything unusual about the way your implant looks or feels.
-After we perform a thorough examination, we will let you know whether you have a failed dental implant in Midtown.
+After we perform a thorough examination, we will let you know whether you have a failed dental implant in New York City.